Director, UNC Undergraduate Russian Flagship Program

 Meredith Doubleday brings several years of administrative, advisory, and language instruction experience to UNC Chapel Hill.
 Her administrative background includes developing academic and financial support services for university students studying abroad and programming efforts to promote intercultural competency and campus internationalization at the University of Rochester.
 Additionally, she has taught Russian language courses at both the University of Rochester and Middlebury Language Schools’ Russian program.
 Meredith earned her B.A. in Russian and Classics from University of Rochester and M.A. in Russian language from Middlebury College.
 She was awarded a Fulbright ETA to teach English at Voronezh State University as well as a Phi Beta Kappa grant to conduct Russian rare book research in Europe.
 Meredith currently is a member of the Board of Directors of the American Council of Teachers of Russian (ACTR).

-Associate Director, UNC Undergraduate Russian Flagship Program
+Tutoring Director, UNC Undergraduate Russian Flagship Program

 Program Assistant, UNC Undergraduate Russian Flagship Program